ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 ### BIN files updated sunday 27 februari 2022 added BME280 i2c Sensor
 - you do not have to connect a sensor but it is possible to get room temperature humidity and barometric pressure
 - i2c note:
-- if relais on d1 d2 == gpio4 or gpio5
+- if relais on d1 or d2 == gpio4 or gpio5
 -  then software reroutes i2c on other pins d5 d6 gpio14 gpio12 ==  Wire.begin(14, 12);
 -
 ### BIN files updated saturday 26 februari 2022 added countdown off timer